eisl-nctu/aquila/hw/README.md

+# How to Create an Vivado Project Workspace for Aquila.
 This is the hardware source tree of the Aquila SoC.

 To create a complete Xilinx Vivado project workspace, simply download the source tree to a local directory, then run the following command under a DOS or Linux console: